 The hermit Quotes in Blood Meridian

 The Blood Meridian quotes below are all either spoken by The hermit or refer to The hermit.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage edition of Blood Meridian published in 1992.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Blood Meridian published in 1992.).

 Chapter 2 Quotes

 You can find meanness in the least of creatures, but when God made man the devil was at his elbow.
 A creature that can do anything.
 Make a machine.
 And a machine to make the machine.
 And evil that can run itself a thousand years, no need to tend it.

 The timeline below shows where the character The hermit appears in Blood Meridian.
 The colored dots and icons indicate which themes are associated with that appearance.